dji-sdk/Mobile-SDK-iOS/README.md

 Firstly, please go to your DJI Account's [User Center](http://developer.dji.com/en/user/apps), select the "Mobile SDK" tab on the left, press the "Create App" button and select "iOS" as your operating system.
 Then type in the info in the pop up dialog.

->Note: Please type in "com.dji.sdk" in the `Identification Code` field, because the default bundle identifier in the sample Xcode project is "com.dji.sdk".
+>Note: Please type in "com.dji.sdkdemo" in the `Identification Code` field, because the default bundle identifier in the sample Xcode project is "com.dji.sdkdemo".

 Once you complete it, you may see the following App Key status: